Discover the Ayurveda’s food principles and learn how you can best store and take care of your food for hot days.

 Reluctant to cook on a hot summer night?
 Throw together a salad or just lightly steam a few vegetables instead.
-Plenty of hot-season crops—including collard greens, chard, spinach, salad greens, celery, summer squash, and cucumbers—are classified as cooling according to Ayurveda (try this recipe for the Warm Spinach and Squash Salad pictured above).
+Plenty of hot-season crops—including collard greens, chard, spinach, salad greens, celery, summer squash, and cucumbers—are classified as cooling according to Ayurveda.
 And most of them, when examined by modern scientists, turn out to have a high water content as well.

 From the standpoint of Ayurveda, though, their cooling effect is due to more than a high water content: they’re considered bitter and astringent, qualities that reduce the fiery pitta element in your constitution, or dosha.
 (To find out more about your dosha, take the quiz: What’s Your Dosha?)